yusen-luan/tp/docs/DeveloperGuide.md

 9. **Add validation for duplicate module codes in add/edit commands**: Currently, users can add the same module code multiple times (e.g., `m/CS2103T m/CS2103T`).
 We plan to detect and prevent duplicate module codes with an error message: "Duplicate module code detected: [code].
 Each module should only be listed once."

+10. **Allow for special charaters in student name**: Currently, student names can only contain alphanumeric characters, and special characters e.g. `Arul Prakāś` is not allowed.
+We plan to add parsing support for such characters in student names.

 1. _{ more test cases …​ }_